Exercise and a good diet is healthier than being inactive and eating junk food. Why though?

 That’s a lot of time to adapt us to hunting and gathering!

-Here are some examples of health advice, and how they match those hunter-gatherer activities that lead to survival and reproduction:
+Here are a list of health advice, and how it matches hunter-gatherer activities that lead to survival and reproduction:

+Exercise is the activity of hunting and foraging.
 It was beneficial for hunter-gathers to be at their best while finding food.
-Exercise is analogous to hunting and foraging… here, have some BDNF to improve your brain function for the hunt.
-Exercise use to happen naturally.
-It was tied to our survival.
+Here, have some BDNF to improve your brain function for the hunt.
+Exercise used to occur naturally.
+It was tied to our very survival.

 - Walk 10,000-15,000 steps per day (2)